 - Make your own kefir or kombucha—it's not super expensive, and cultured foods are amazing for your digestion and your skin.

 - Try something like glo.com.
-It's relatively inexpensive with endless options, even if you’re a total beginner.
+It's relatively inexpensive with endless options, from pilates to yoga to breathing exercises, even if you’re a total beginner.

 - Strengthen your core.
 It costs $0, and so many problems (like back pain) stem from a weak core.

 - Make your own!
-Baking soda, lemon juice, and white vinegar will clean your whole house, and are incredibly cheap!
+Baking soda, lemon juice, and white vinegar will clean your whole house, and are fairly inexpensive, especially if you purchase them in bulk.

 - At the very least, use unscented laundry detergent.
 You’d be wise to get rid of sodium laureth sulfate, as well, since it causes terrible skin problems (like perioral dermatitis and eczema) for so many folks.
-But if you can’t afford a natural brand, at least stop using the hormone-disrupting, petroleum-based fragranced ones.
+But if a natural brand feels too expensive, at least stop using the hormone-disrupting, fragranced ones—they likely contain phthalates, which are getting linked to more and more serious health problems.

 - Grow a pot of your own lavender, and infuse it in oil for some natural, gentle aromatherapy in your products.